EnriqueCepeda/TFG/README.md

 - **Frontend.** Web application constructed with React, which lets the user design and visualize the Smart Grid behavior and the energy transactions between the grid buildings.
 - **Backend.** Backend API responsible for the roof-top PV panel fitting algorithm, for the PV energy inference module and for the data persistence among other things.
-- **Multiagent.** Multiagent system which simulates the energy distribution between the buildings which conforms the Smart Grid.
+- **Multiagent.** REST API which launches the multiagent systems that simulate the energy distribution between the buildings which conforms a Smart Grid.

 ---